 5. Go to bed early

+Another one of our test anxiety tips is to go to bed early.
 Think about it.
 When you’re tired, it’s harder to concentrate.
-Do your best to go to sleep as early as is needed for you to wake up in the morning feeling well rested.
+Do your best to go to sleep as early as needed for you to wake up in the morning feeling well-rested.

 6. Sleep where you’re most comfortable